helium/HIP/0070-scaling-helium.md

 We propose that as this infrastructure is deployed, the core developers and community introduce new HIPs that enable subDAOs to have multiple oracles, the specific coordination rules (consensus, etc), and discuss the potential of incentivizing these actors.
-Today, [HIP 52][hip 52] and [HIP 53][hip 53] propose such oracle rewards but do not specify the responsibility of those oracles or how they come to agreement.
+Today, [HIP-52][hip-52] and [HIP 53][hip-53] propose such oracle rewards but do not specify the responsibility of those oracles or how they come to agreement.
 We propose that until a time that multiple oracle providers are online, this reward is not issued to the single oracle, Nova Labs, or the Helium Foundation.